gummyfrog/SpacedRepetition/README.md

 ### B. The Mobile Application

-The iOS application is contained in `/ios_application`.
-It is a barebones SwiftUI app which currently has the Push Notifications privilege enabled.
+The Swift codebase for the iOS application is contained in `/swift_code`.
+It is a barebones SwiftUI app.

 ## Installation